 There are several products which use the active ingredient methyl anthranilate (an extract of concord grapes) to protect turf from grazing by geese.
-ReJeX-it Migrate and GooseChase are two such products that can be sprayed on the grass to make it less palatable to geese, encouraging them not to feed.
+Methyl anthranilate based products sprayed on the grass irritate cells in the oral cavity and make the vegetation less palatable to geese, encouraging them to feed elsewhere.
 These products are not designed to repel the geese from a specific area, just to prevent them from feeding upon the grass.
 Therefore, conflicts with the presence of geese in a locality will likely not be resolved with the use of these products alone.
-Methyl anthranilate 'area' applications through the use of fogging products such as ReJeX-it Fog Force (Figure 9) can encourage geese to vacate a specific area.
+Methyl anthranilate 'area' applications through the use of fogging applications (Figure 9) can encourage geese to vacate a specific area.
 Methyl anthranilate turf applications biodegrade and must be reapplied after rainfall and/or mowing.
 [NOTE: Do not use other grape-flavored products as a cheap substitute.
 Substitute products are not registered for use in dispersing geese.
 Their use in this manner is not effective and would be a violation of federal and State laws.]